norcams/docs-enduser/docs/speculativeexecution.rst

 -----------------------

-This paragraph describes in detail how to update any of the standard Linux distributions offered in UH-IaaS.
+This paragraph describes in detail how to update any of the standard Linux distributions offered in NREC.

 CentOS
 ~~~~~~